MystenLabs/sui/examples/tic-tac-toe/README.md

 client integration are straightforward, and its main downside is that it relies on consensus for ordering.

-In contrast, the owned protocol uses only fast-path transactions (no consensus), but its on-chain logic is more complicated because it needs to manage the `TurnCap`, and its off-chain logic is complicated either by a third party service to act as an Admin, or a multi-sig and sponsored transaction set-up.
-When using multi-sig, care also needs to be taken to avoid equivocation, where the two players both try to execute a transaction involving the `Game`.
+In contrast, the owned protocol uses only fast-path transactions, but its on-chain logic is more complicated because it needs to manage the `TurnCap`, and its off-chain logic is complicated either by a third party service to act as an Admin, or a multisig and sponsored transaction setup.
+When using multisig, care also needs to be taken to avoid equivocation, where the two players both try to execute a transaction involving the `Game`.